CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

 The DIY board that I chose for this project is the TTGO T-Beam v1.1.
 This board is based on the ESP32 and has all the hardware necessities for most common sensor requirements.
 [TTGO T-Beam](http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1317&FId=t3:50060:3)

+The LMIC-node code will work with many different dev boards, check the LMIC-node supported boards list if you have something other than the TTGO T-Beam.

 The following is the hookup schematic diagram for this project.
 I used a perfboard to build the circuit but any method will work fine.
 Details on how to hookup the electronics is out of scope of this document.

 ![schematic](images/tbeam.bmp?raw=true)